 It takes a lot of apples to make cider.
 In 2015 Hawk Knob pressed 75 bins of apples to make 4,000 gallons of cider—that’s 30 tons, 60,000 pounds of apples.
 They doubled that in 2016 to 150 bins.
 They used some of that 2016 juice to make their first cider alternative—cyser, an apple–honey wine made with honey from Lewis’s own bees—and the rest made about 6,000 gallons of cider.

-The 2017 season is Hawk Knob’s fourth.
+The 2018 season is Hawk Knob’s fifth.
 Any apples Lewis and Bennett don’t press soon after the August-through-October harvest will have to be kept in cold storage or pressed for juice that will be frozen.
 Freezing doesn’t affect the flavor much, Bennett says.
 But it can be a step on the way to another beverage he says they’ll likely make at some point: By letting off some of the water content and concentrating the sugars, they could make the stronger, sweeter beverage that’s popular in Canada known as ice cider.
 “It’s like the port of ciders.”